opencaesar/core-vocabularies/README.md

 - Locally

-  - Clone the branch `rj-format` of this fork: https://github.com/NicolasRouquette/core-vocabularies
+  - Clone the branch `trig-format` of this fork: https://github.com/NicolasRouquette/core-vocabularies
   - Assuming that AdoptOpenJdk 11 is installed, execute: `./gradlew clean publishToMavenLocal`

 ## Clone